chasefinch/amp-renderer/README.md

 ## Caveats

-I wrote this for personal use, and while it produces valid, transformed AMP, there are still some aspects of the official AMP Optimizer implementation that haven’t been addressed yet.
+There are still some aspects of the official AMP Optimizer implementation that haven’t been addressed yet.
 PRs are welcome.

 - [x] Support `sizes`, `media`, and `heights` via CSS injection
 - [] Warn or fail if CSS injection puts the `amp-custom` element over the byte limit